tidepool-org/tidepool-org.github.io/_docs/data-model/v1/upload.md

 ### devices

-This is an array of devices, where each device is an object with two fields: `deviceModel` and `deviceSerialNumber`. *In most cases, there will only be a single object inside the `devices` array.
+This is an array of devices, where each device is an object with three fields: `deviceModel`, `deviceSerialNumber`, and `deviceId`. *In most cases, there will only be a single object inside the `devices` array.
 Multiple devices in a single upload is a highly exceptional case.*

 `deviceModel` is the name the manufacturer uses to identify the device.
 Examples might be: